English 1101: English Composition I

 English 1102: English Composition II

-Building on English 1101`s WOVEN (Written, Oral, Visual, Electronic, and Nonverbal) communication foundation, English 1102 continues to help students learn how to communicate more effectively, but with a greater emphasis on research, argument, and applied theory.
+Building on English 1101's emphasis on written communication, English 1102 continues to help students learn how to communicate more effectively, but with a greater emphasis on research, argument, and applied theory within the context of WOVEN communication.
 Instructors of English 1102 construct courses around intellectually engaging and relevant themes from science, technology, literature, and popular culture.

 Themes from previous sections of English 1102 include “Writing Multimedia in the Age of the Book,” “Contemporary World Cinema,” “As Time Goes By: Literature, Music, and Recording Technology,” “Machine Politics: Democracy, Participation and Production in the American Imagination,” and “Spiritual Bondage: Witchcraft and Piracy in the Age of Shakespeare."